 Political and Legal Environment

-The 14th Five-Year Plan strongly supports the continuous innovation and development of the Internet big data industry in which the Company operates.
-The State Council's "14th Five-Year Plan" for the development of the digital economy proposes to encourage market forces to tap the value of commercial data, promote the productization and serviceization of data value, vigorously develop professional and personalized data services, promote the deep integration of data, technology, and scenarios, and meet the needs of data in various fields.
+The 14th Five-Year Plan strongly supports the continued innovation and development of the Internet big data industry in which the Company operates.
+The State Council's "14th Five-Year Plan" for the development of the digital economy proposes to encourage market forces to tap into the value of commercial data, promote the productization and service-orientation of data value, vigorously develop professional and personalized data services, promote the deep integration of data, technology, and scenarios, and meet the needs of data in various fields.
 SleepOnTime is committed to providing users with personalized sleep supervision services, meeting users' sleep duration supervision needs, and actively responding to the national 14th Five-Year Plan.

 Economic Environment